akkupy/Z-Vote/README.md

 # Head over to http://127.0.0.1/admin to add the voterlists in 'Voter lists' table and the candidates in the 'Candidates' table.

-# Set the Voting Time in 'Vote times' table(Only one object is needed for voting time).
+# Set the Voting Time in 'Vote auths' table(Only one object is needed for voting time).

 # Now the project is ready for Voting!
 ```